 • Canola oil: Canola oil is derived from the seeds of the canola plant and is low in saturated fat.
 It has a neutral taste and a high smoking point, making it a versatile cooking oil.

-See also Can you can carrots without a pressure cooker
+See also How to steam tamales in a pressure cooker

 Cooking oil is a key component in various dishes and recipes, serving as a source of flavor, texture, and moisture.
 It can also be used in dressings, marinades, and sauces to enhance the overall taste of a dish.
 When choosing a cooking oil, it’s important to consider the smoking point, nutritional value, and flavor profile to ensure the best results in your cooking.